Compressed XML Sitemaps: sitemap.xml vs sitemap.xml.gz

-Related: A1 Sitemap Generator Abstract: Compressed XML Sitemaps use GZip compression and are supported by search engines like Google.
-The gz file extension usually means the file uses compression. |
+Compressed XML Sitemaps use Gzip compression and are supported by search engines like Google.
+The .gz file extension usually means a file contains compressed data.

 Understanding Compressed XML Sitemaps